There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Latticinio Core Swirl

-In these marbles, the core features a lattice-type structure.
+In these vintage marbles, the core features a lattice-type structure.
 They may twist left or right, though the left is rarer.
 Cores with red or blue coloring are particularly rare.

 Coreless/Banded Swirl